 • features signposting through the material, as well as key points, discussion questions and selected further readings for each chapter.

-The previous editions of this work was published by Palgrave Macmillan.
+The previous editions of this work were published by Palgrave Macmillan.

 "Written by a highly distinguished set of sociologists, this is a standout text with its extensive coverage of so many dimensions of social divisions in one volume."
 Lavinia Mitton, University of Kent